crissdev/gulp-yaml/README.md

 Default: `.json`

-File extension of the generated files.
+File extension of the generated file.

 #### options.json